Skip to Content

 Coarsely chop a few cloves of garlic, and cut a few stalks of scallions into short pieces.

-Get ready the seasonings- light soy sauce, ground white pepper, and some salt.
+Get ready for the seasonings- light soy sauce, ground white pepper, and some salt.

 The seasonings I use in this recipe are quite simple.
 You may want to switch it up by adding some dark soy sauce should you prefer a darker color.
-Since I want to keep the color of the fried rice to bright yellow, I will only use light soy sauce, which is comparatively more umami than the dark soy sauce.
+Since I want to keep the color of the fried rice bright yellow, I will only use light soy sauce, which is comparatively more umami than dark soy sauce.
+Oyster sauce is optional, and I do not use it to keep it simple.

 You can substitute parts of the light soy sauce with Vietnamese fish sauce.